mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 To install Docker Desktop, download the installation file from [https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe) and follow the installation instructions.

+> TL;DR: the important thing to use Docker inside WSL is **leave enabled** the option **Use WSL 2 based engine** in the Docker Setup, and in the Docker Desktop settings.
+Here's the full guide: [https://docs.docker.com/desktop/wsl/#turn-on-docker-desktop-wsl-2](https://docs.docker.com/desktop/wsl/#turn-on-docker-desktop-wsl-2)

 After installation, **Restart your PC**.

 ## Step 1 - Configure the LAMP Environment on Ubuntu

 > Note: If you do not intend to set up the LAMP environment, as the Ubuntu system will mainly be used with Docker, you can skip steps **1, 2, and 3** and proceed to **Step 4** [Install a Custom Shell, NVM, and Optimize User Experience (Optional)](#step-4---install-a-custom-shell-nvm-and-optimize-user-experience-optional)

-Here, we will install all the system services and executables to enable support for **PHP** versions 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, 8.2 and 8.3.
+Here, we will install all the system services and executables to enable support for **PHP** versions 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, 8.2, 8.3 and 8.4.
 We will also enable the **Apache web server** and the **MySQL server**.

 **Why install so many PHP versions**?
 It's essential for two reasons:

 1. Having a **development environment** that easily allows **testing your application with various PHP versions**.
 This will facilitate the work in case of specific constraints on the production servers where the created applications will be installed.
 2. If a Client or a specific project requires you to **maintain and/or modify an old codebase that runs on a specific PHP version**, you won't have trouble setting up the local dev & test environment.

-> It is assumed that the default PHP version to be used in the system is **8.3**.
+> It is assumed that the default PHP version to be used in the system is **8.4**.
 This can be changed using the lines `update-alternatives --set php***` that will be found in the list below.
 For example, if you want the default PHP version (the one used when simply typing the command `php`, not its "versioned" command like `php7.4`), just specify `update-alternatives --set php /usr/bin/php7.4`. _(Anyway, this behavior will be modified with the Bash Aliases that we will configure later)_

 **IMPORTANT**: Run all these commands as the `root` user on Ubuntu (use the command `sudo su -`). **IMPORTANT**: Exclude the lines starting with **#** as they only serve to differentiate the various blocks.